tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 "MSA" stands for "metropolitan statistical area."
 Most of the research in the STC Salary Database focuses on MSAs rather than states.
 Why look at MSAs rather than states as a whole?
 While California might rank high in technical writer employment, you would have a tough time finding employment in some remote areas, such as Lone Pine or Corning.
 Employment measurements are more accurate when they're focused on a specific metropolitan area rather than the state as a whole.

-However, it's hard to filter by MSAs for API data, so I'll use states anyway.
-The top 10 states (rather than MSAs) overall for technical writer employment (again, according to the STC Salary Database) are as follows:
+However, it's hard to filter API data by MSAs, so I'll use states anyway.
+The top 10 states (rather than MSAs) for technical writer employment (again, according to the STC Salary Database) are as follows:

 <table>
    <colgroup>